 Kevin Hart’s Hartbeat Productions teamed up with Will Packer (Girls Trip) to produce the number one movie in the country, Night School.
 Written by the media mogul in conjunction with several other screenwriters, the film follows protagonist Teddy (Hart) as he enrolls in Carrie’s (Haddish) class in an effort to earn his GED.
-As Hart embraces and overcomes the trials and triumphs that ensue as he pursues his dreams, builds affirming relationships with his classmates, he evolves into an overall better human being.
-While the movie promotes positive messages about perseverance and overcoming insecurities, its reliance on caricatures instead of characters hinders me from having a deep investment in them and their struggles.
-I am not interested if the Hotep overcomes his distrust of technology, nor am I concerned with whether or not the sexually-repressed housewife finds the courage to demand attention and respect.
-It’s not that I do not want to care, I cannot; these are not real people, but one-dimensional representations.
+Teddy evolves into an overall better human being as he embraces and overcomes the trials and triumphs that ensue and builds affirming relationships with his classmates.
+While the movie promotes positive messages about perseverance and overcoming insecurities, its reliance on caricatures instead of characters hinders me from having a deep investment in their lives and struggles.
+I am not interested if the “Hotep” overcomes his distrust of technology, nor am I concerned with whether or not the sexually-repressed housewife finds the courage to demand attention and respect.
+It’s not that I do not want to care; I cannot.
+These are not real people, rather one-dimensional representations.

-Again, to be clear, I am NOT attempting to argue that Hart and Haddish’s caricatures are demeaning (although I can see how one could take up that argument); but, they are terribly uninteresting and, to Katt’s point, restrictive.
+Again, to be clear, I am NOT attempting to argue that Hart and Haddish’s caricatures are demeaning, although I can see how one could take up that argument.
+They are, however, in my opinion, terribly uninteresting and – to Katt’s point – restrictive.
 We have seen innumerable renditions of these caricatures.
-Thus, nothing about what they do or say surprises me; and when you have the character time and time again, you can see the joke coming and it doesn’t make you laugh.
-It only makes sense that the troubled teen decides to straighten herself out, lest she end up like the old “losers” in her night class.
+Thus, nothing about what they do or say surprises me; and when you have seen the character time and time again, you can see the joke coming and it doesn’t make you laugh.
+It only makes sense that the troubled teen decides to straighten herself out, lest she ends up like the old “losers” in her night class.
 Of course, the incarcerated student is attacked by fellow inmates while Skyping in for class.

 It’s okay to want to make and laugh at stupid shit.
-It’s comforting, it really is.
+It’s comforting; it really is.
 Unfortunately, the entertainment industry seems to prefer these simple portrayals because they are easy to consume.
-They are safe; they are familiar.
-Thus, they become the type of gold standards for Hollywood and in the process make it really hard for other portrayals of blackness to succeed.
+They are safe.
+They are familiar.
+Thus, they become the type of gold standard for Hollywood and in the process make it really hard for other portrayals of blackness to succeed.